graphhopper/directions-api/README.md

 ![Vehicle Routing Example](./img/vrp-example.png)

 Use this API for traveling salesman or vehicle routing problems.
-For example for a pizza delivery service to directly optimize the order of the requested delivery points, include maximum vehicles and more.
+For example a pizza delivery service will benefit from the API to optimize the order of the requested delivery points, include the available vehicles, driver skills, time windows and more.
+Also a tourism application for the shortest sightseeing tours are one possible use case.

-Please contact us if you want to take part as an alpha tester.
+**Please contact us if you want to take part as an alpha tester.**

 The Tour Optimization API is documented [here](https://graphhopper.com/api/1/vrp/documentation/)